Kong/docs.konghq.com/app/konnect/mesh-manager/service-mesh.md

 ## Create a global control plane in {{site.konnect_short_name}}

 Before you can add your services to the mesh or any configuration, you must create a global control plane in {{site.konnect_short_name}}.
 This global control plane is hosted by {{site.konnect_short_name}}.
+The global control plane allows you to configure the data plane proxies for handling mesh traffic.
+In this scenario, the global control plane is used to configure the rate limiting between mesh services.

 1. From the left navigation menu in {{site.konnect_short_name}}, open {% konnect_icon mesh-manager %} [**Mesh Manager**](https://cloud.konghq.com/mesh-manager).
 1. Click **New Global Control Plane**.